What can you do with a degree in Outdoor Recreation and Leadership?

 Community and youth services:

-Interested in working with communities or youth in municipal recreation programs?
+Interested in working with communities or youth in municipal recreation or educational programs?
 Choose the Outdoor Recreation and Leadership major with a minor in either Outdoor Recreation or Coaching.

 Interested in owning your own gym, recreation business, or working in upper-level management positions for a Parks and Recreation Department?
 Choose the Outdoor Recreation and Leadership major with a minor in Business.